envenomator/Agon/Programs/flash/README.md

 # Agon MOS firmware upgrade utility
 This utility comes in two versions:
 1. A generic version that will flash new versions of Agon MOS, needing at least baseline version 1.02.
 This version is loaded as a MOS command and can take arguments from the commandline.
-2. A 'legacy' version that can upgrade MOS 1.01 to MOS 1.02 only.
+2. A 'legacy' version that can upgrade MOS 1.00 or 1.01 to MOS 1.02 only.
 Afterwards, the generic version can be used to upgrade to later MOS versions.

 ## Generic version (Needs current MOS firmware 1.02)
 This version needs at least MOS version 1.02, which accepts loadable commands with arguments